ynlamy/hash/README.md

 -v, --version : Print the version of the program and exit
 ```

-This program have been created by Yoann LAMY under the terms of the GNU General Public License v3.
+This program have been created by Yoann LAMY under the terms of the [GNU General Public License v3](http://www.gnu.org/licenses/gpl.html).

 ![Preview](hash-1.gif)

+Add to the shell context menu (optional) :

 ![Preview](hash-2.gif)